jessp01/build/README.md

 5. Push to the branch (`git push origin feature-branch`).
 6. Create a new Pull Request.

-Please make sure your code adheres to our coding standards and includes appropriate tests.
+Please ensure your code adheres to our coding standards and includes appropriate tests.

 ## License